 July’s most notable finding was for Barts Health NHS Trust; which recorded 1 incidence of surgery at the wrong site, and 1 of incorrect medication administration, and the Pennine Acute Hospitals NHS Trust; which saw one patient fitted with an incorrect implant/prosthesis and another retain a foreign object post-surgery.
 The remaining 27 Never Events occurred at hospitals situated across the country, indicating a growing nationwide trend sure to concern patients and clinical negligence solicitors alike.
 More worrying still, 3 further failures judged to be deserving of Never Event status were reported during July, but were later found to have occurred outside the dates under examination.

 July Increase in ‘Never Events’ Suggests a Worrying Trend

-July’s increase in rate of “never events” follows on from a similar increase in June 2016, and paints a concerning picture of an NHS struggling to cope, and to provide the necessary standards of care.
+July’s increase in the rate of “never events” follows a similar increase in June 2016, and paints a concerning picture of an NHS struggling to cope, and provide the necessary standards of care.
 The incidents cited are fundamental errors indicative of a failure to deliver a reasonable level of care we all would expect as a minimum.